RH199: RHCSA Rapid Track Course

 Duration: 4 days (Full-time)

-Set access permissions on files and interpret the security effects of different permission settings.
+Set Linux file system permissions on files and to interpret the security effects of different permission settings.

 Download, install, update, and manage software packages from Red Hat and yum package repositories.

-Control and monitor network services and system daemons using systemd.
+Control and monitor network services, system daemons, and the boot process using systemd.